 Having timed, spectated and run, literally hundreds of races over the past few years, I am amazed at how complex some race directors make their races.
 Here is my KISS advice to race directors.

 Multiple Events – The logic for most race directors is that the more events that I offer, the more runners that I can attract to my event.

 This is partially true, what is also true is the more events that you put on the greater the chance you have of screwing up.
-If you’re a first time race director and you’re contemplating putting on a 5K and a 10K, my advice is learn to put on a great 5K before you add the 10K, KISS.
+If you’re a first-time race director and you’re contemplating putting on a 5K and a 10K, my advice is to learn to put on a great 5K before you add the 10K, KISS.

 When putting on multiple events you open yourself up to problems.
 Runners will sign up for one event and run in another, which can impact results.
 You have to manage multiple courses and make sure that runners stay on the correct course.
 Those are just a few examples.

 Walk Division – The logic usually goes like this, not everyone will run the race, so let’s have a walk division and award prizes.
 The walk division is a huge headache.